 How to apply?

-Before applying, please ensure that you read through the Eligibility Criteria, Selection Process and Guidance Notes.
-These guidelines and the tips provided below will support you in completing the application form.
+Before applying, please ensure that you read through the Recruitment Process guidance notes.
+These guidelines will support you in completing the application form.

 Transferee Special Constables

 We welcome applications from current serving Special Constables looking to transfer to Dyfed-Powys Police.

 To apply, please contact the Citizens in Policing Co-ordinator on 01267 226463 or via email on firstname.lastname@example.org

 We will require the following evidence to be made available as part of the transferee process –